issuu/ocaml-protoc-plugin/README.md

 for runtime types, so any type must be handled manually by serializing and deserializing the embedded message.

+## Imported protofiles
+The generated code assumes that imported modules (generated from proto files) are available in the compilation scope.
+If the modules generated from imported protofiles resides in different a different scope (e.g. is compiled with `wrapped true`, they need to be made available by adding parameter `open=<module name>` to make the modules available for the compilation.

-## Google Well know types
+### Google Well know types
 Protobuf distributes a set of [*Well-Known types*](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf).
-`ocaml-protoc-plugin` installs compiled versions of these, and can be used by linking with the library `ocaml-protoc-plugin.google_types`
+`ocaml-protoc-plugin` installs compiled versions of these.
+These can be used by linking with the package `ocaml-protoc-plugin.google_types`, and adding option `open=Google_types` to the list of parameters

-The distributed google types are compiled using default parameters.
+The distributed google types are compiled using default parameters, i.e. without any ppx annotations.

 If you want to change this, or add type annotations, you can copy the [dune](https://github.com/issuu/ocaml-protoc-plugin/tree/master/src/google_types/dune)